-We take lots of family road tips every year- often traveling for more than 12 hours at a stretch in order to get to our destination in one day (sometimes up to 18 hours at a time!).
+We take lots of family road trips every year- often traveling for more than 12 hours at a stretch to get to our destination in one day (sometimes up to 18 hours at a time!).
 So we have become experts at getting our car set up for a long road trip.
-As my husband Steve always says, “It's about having the right tools for the job!”, and in this case these road trip tools are items that make the trip pleasurable for the kids as well as the parents.
-So here are 8 must-have road trip essentials!
+As my husband Steve always says, “It's about having the right tools for the job!”, and in this case, these road trip tools are items that make the trip pleasurable for the kids as well as the parents.
+Here is our list of 8 must-have road trip essentials!

 Road Trip Essentials #1: DVD Player

 When we purchased our big family vehicle, we specifically did not want to have DVD players permanently installed in the car, because we didn't want our kids to expect to watch a movie every time we drove just across town.
 But a long road trip is an entirely different matter!

 Over the years we've gone through a lot of different DVD players- from having the kids share one screen between two of them, to having a two-screen model where both screens played the same film, to this dual-screen DVD player model we have now which gives us the option of either playing the same movie on two screens (a cord connects the two screens) or playing two separate movies each on its own screen.

 The DVD players came with straps that allow you to mount them onto the back of the headrest of the seat in front of you, or more often, my kids just like to hold them in their laps while they watch a movie.